In This Article

 Olive Skin Tone

-"The lip glow applied super smoothly and, after a couple coats, gave my lips a pop of color a bit pinker and brighter than natural.
-I'm prone to chapped lips, so I appreciated how moisturizing the formula was while still delivering color—a great alternative to a lipstick.
-The color was buildable but still resulted in a finish somewhere between a gloss and a lipstick." — Dacy Knight, weekend editor
+"The lip glow applied super smoothly and, after a couple of coats, gave my lips a pop of color a bit pinker and brighter than natural.
+I'm prone to chapped lips, so I appreciated how moisturizing the formula was while still delivering color—a great alternative to lipstick.
+The color was buildable but still resulted in a finish somewhere between a gloss and a lipstick." — Dacy Knight, former editor

 Deep Skin Tone

 "The Dior Lip Glow went on super smooth and felt very nourishing on my lips, which I loved!
 However, when it comes to lip products, I go zero to 100 real quick (translation: I either wear nothing but lip balm or a super-pigmented lipstick or stain).
-So I wish this product looked a little more pigmented on me, but I was pleased with how it looked and would probably wear this on the weekends while running errands or post-workout to look a little more put-together." — Aimee Jefferson, social media editor
+So I wish this product looked a little more pigmented on me, but I was pleased with how it looked and would probably wear this on the weekends while running errands or post-workout to look a little more put-together." — Aimee Jefferson, former editor

 Fair Skin Tone

-"I love a high-impact lip color, but in the winter, my thirsty lips aren't always up for supporting a heavy matte lipstick.
-Pigmented lip balm sounds like a great alternative, but I haven't actually found one that delivers both pigment and hydrating, nourishing qualities.
+"I love high-impact lip color, but in the winter, my thirsty lips aren't always up for supporting a heavy matte lipstick.
+Pigmented lip balm sounds like a great alternative, but I haven't found one that delivers both pigment and hydrating, nourishing qualities.

 "I dig Dior's other Lip Glows for their incredibly moisturizing formula, but for me, they're a little too sheer to wear on the reg.
 So I was thrilled to find that this one delivered more oomph.
 It's truly buildable: One coat gives me a whisper of color while three or four coats produce a vibrant pink against my fair skin.
-Being picky about it, I suppose I do wish the product looked more berry than pink, but regardless, I can definitely see myself reaching for this on low-maintenance makeup days when I want my lips to feel nourished." — Amanda Montell, contributing writer
+Being picky about it, I suppose I do wish the product looked more berry than pink, but regardless, I can see myself reaching for this on low-maintenance makeup days when I want my lips to feel nourished." — Amanda Montell, contributing writer

 The Value: A high-end option

 There's no denying it—this is a spendy product, especially for a lip balm.
 Depending on the retailer, you'll pay about $40 for a single 0.12 oz tube.
-Most lip products tend to last a long time since you're only applying a small amount each time you use, but still, the cost seems a bit excessive.
-No one needs to spend $40+ on a lip balm, especially when there are such great options at the drugstore.
+Most lip products tend to last a long time since you're only applying a small amount with each use, but still, the cost seems a bit excessive.
+No one needs to spend $40+ on a lip balm, especially when there are great options at the drugstore.

 Similar Products: You have options

-Maybelline Baby Lips Glow Balm: Perhaps the best dupe out there is this $3 balm that, like Dior Lip Glow, reacts to the PH in your lips to create the perfect color, and gives you a lightly plumped look without any irritation.
-The one down side compared to Dior is the lack of color range.
+Maybelline Baby Lips Glow Balm: Perhaps the best dupe out there is this $3 balm that, like Dior Lip Glow, reacts to the PH in your lips to create the perfect color and gives you a lightly plumped look without any irritation.
+The one downside compared to Dior is the lack of color range.

 Our Verdict: Beautiful, but spendy